Skip to content

 Is there a time commitment?

 Yes.
 Training is about 4 hours, and shifts are 6 hours each.
 As noted above, Strangers are something fairly new at Fern Burn, and we’re still ‘perfecting’ how exactly we do what we do.
-This means that shifts may be more of an ad hoc/on call nature instead of a formal 6 hour shift.
+This means that shifts may be flexible and more of an ad hoc/on call nature instead of a formal 6 hour shift.

 What is the training like?